 In honor of our Summer days, I thought it would be fun to share some of our favorite water balloon activities.
-There is just something so fun about water balloons - true, you have to blow them up and tie them (although now there are products that do that for you) but that anticipation is half the fun!
+There is just something so fun about water balloons - true, you have to blow them up and tie them but that anticipation is half the fun!
 And sure, you end up with little pieces of broken balloon everywhere - but hey, that’s when you play the “who can pick up the most pieces for a popsicle?” game.

 One thing I have noticed in my twenty odd years of water balloon activities, is although everyone loves the “idea” of a water balloon fight, a full-fledged battle often leaves at least one participant in tears.
 Since, as a party planner, my main job is to keep everyone safe and engaged, I’ve come up with a bunch of non-combative water balloon games that I’d love to pass on.